Keep Cool When It’s Hot Outside

 - Try cooling down with a cold shower rather than cooling the entire house.

-- Consider installing a whole house fan to draw cooler outdoor air into the house in the evening hours so you can turn off your air conditioner.
+- Consider installing a whole-house fan to draw cooler outdoor air into the house in the evening hours so you can turn off your air conditioner (A/C).

 - Plant deciduous trees or install awnings to shade your home, especially on the south and west sides of your house.
 Before planting trees, make sure they won’t interfere with power lines once they grow to their full size.
 Refer to our Tree Planning Guide for more information.

 - Consider installing a ceiling fan in frequently used rooms.
 Moving air can make you feel up to four degrees cooler.
-Ceiling fans are helpful in homes both with and without air conditioning.
+Ceiling fans are helpful in homes both with and without A/C.

-- Turn off the air conditioner when you’re going to be gone for an extended period.
+- Turn off the A/C when you’re going to be gone for an extended period.